RobinKim-SWEngineer/Flutter-studyNote-1-/README.md

 -	They are not directly drawing anything ( Since they aren't views ) but rather *describing UI* with current configuration and state.

 -   A widget's main job is to implement a `build()` function and describe the widget.
     >> In Flutter, layout is written in a widget tree unlike Android, which is in XML.

+## How to lay out a widget ?
+ - First, choose layout widget based on how you want to align or constraint the visible widgets : Center, Column, Expanded, ListView etc.

+ - Second, create visible widgets and add them to layout widget under child ( or children ) property.
+   >> All layout widgets have either `child` or `children` property according to whether they take a single widget or list of widgets.

+ -

 ## How to update it ?
 -	We need to work with the widget's `state` because they aren’t updated directly.
 In android, views are updated by just mutating them.